 The Tom Newhouse Mediation Competition is held in conjunction with the Jeffry S. Abrams National Mediator Competition.
 Tom Newhouse Competition Teams are presented with several fact patterns that include a summary of their side’s position and interests then given a limited time to present their position and work through the dispute with mediators (who are themselves competitors in the Jeffry Abrams National Mediator Competition).

-The fact pattern for each round is available one hour before the round begins.
+The fact patterns will be available at the start of the week leading up to the competition.
 All necessary information is available in the fact pattern and no outside research is required to understand the problem.
 All preliminary rounds for the Competition are held on one day.

 The Competition is open to all UHLC students.
 Competition Teams consist of two UHLC students, with one serving as attorney and the other as client (alternating each round).
 Only a limited number of teams can be accepted to compete, so early application is highly encouraged.
 Competition rounds are judged by members of the Houston legal community who often offer feedback to the teams after their round is over.
 Teams are scored on the basis of the students’ case analysis, creativity, presentation, expression of the client’s goals, skills of compromise, and professional courtesy.